chrisdail/talk-good-code/slides.md

 # When in Rome

-- Follow the conventions of the language and codebase you are in
+- Follow the code style of the codebase you are in
+- Follow the conventions of the language
 - CamelCase vs snake_case
 - Tabs vs Spaces (Java 4 spaces, Go-lang tabs)
   - Consistent indentation levels